Who Stole Carol’s Cookies?

 Who Bumped Off Barry In Bangor?

 Poor Barry Mulholland has been found murdered in Bangor and our best investigator is struggling to tie up the loose ends of the case and thus needs your help to solve the murder.
-Barry’s body was found outside the castle, unusually within a circle of scary Halloween pumpkins, but we’re undecided as to whether the murder was committed there.
+Barry’s body was found outside the castle but we’re undecided as to whether the murder was committed there.

-- The Bangor Whodunit Hunt is a self-guided, walking murder mystery trail.
+The Bangor Whodunit Hunt is our most popular self-guided, walking murder mystery trail.

 - Bangor may be known as a touristy seaside town, but it actually has a lot of historical sites with the town’s origins dating back over 1400 years!
 Along the clue trail you’ll see Bangor Castle, learn of the saints responsible for the early settlement of Bangor, see vibrant street murals and a gun from a World War II U-boat… and much more!